Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Approximation algorithms

 that (once the partition is fixed) decomposes across different node incidence edge sets, but is accurate within a group $C^\Pi_v$.
 Thanks to the subadditivity of $f$, the function $\fap$ is an upper bound on $f$.
 It is a convolution of submodular functions and always is the tightest approximation that is a direct sum over any partition in $\mathcal{P}_C$.
-Even though the approximation~\eqref{eq:pmf} looks difficult to compute and is in general not even a submodular function (shown by the example in Appendix~\ref{app:convolution}), it is possible to solve a minimum cut with cost $\fap$ exactly.
+Perhaps surprisingly, even though the approximation~\eqref{eq:pmf} looks difficult to compute and is in general not even a submodular function (an example is in Appendix~\ref{app:convolution}), it is possible to solve a minimum cut with cost $\fap$ exactly.
 To do so, we exploit its duality to a generalized maximum flow problem, namely polymatroidal network flows.

 \paragraph{Polymatroidal network flows.} Polymatroidal network flows \citep{lm82,h82} generalize the capacity constraint of traditional flow problems.
 They retain the constraint of flow conservation ( a function $\varphi: \Es \to \mathbb{R}_+$ is a flow if the inflow at each node $v \in \Vs \setminus\{s,t\}$ equals the outflow).
 The edge-wise capacity constraint $\varphi(e) \leq \mathrm{cap}(e)$ for all $e \in \Es$, given a capacity function $\mathrm{cap}: \Es \to \mathbb{R}_+$ is replaced by local submodular capacities over \emph{sets} of edges incident at each node $v$: $\mathrm{cap}_v^{\text{in}}$ for incoming edges, and $\mathrm{cap}_v^{\text{out}}$ for outgoing edges.
 The capacity constraints at each $v \in \Vs$ are